iliyaZelenko/tiptap-vuetify/README.md

 - the project is ready to actively develop if there is support (stars)!
 - the ability to create and use your own extensions
 - choose where the extension buttons should be displayed: in the toolbar or in the bubble menu
-- support for custom image upload / selection components
+- support for custom image upload.
+You can use any method of upload through your Vue component.
 - Vuetify `2.x` and `1.x` support

 ## Installation